How To Open a Restaurant

-A restaurant marketing plan lays out your marketing activities on a daily and weekly basis across all available channels, including social media (from Instagram to TikTok to Facebook), email marketing, print advertising, and more.
+A restaurant marketing plans out your marketing activities on a daily and weekly basis across all available channels, including social media, radio, print advertising, and more.

-There’s no one-size-fits-way to market a restaurant.
-Your marketing plan should prioritize the channels where you have the greatest likelihood of engaging with your target or ideal customer.
-Download our customizable restaurant marketing plan below to get started.
+There’s no such thing as one-size-fits-all when it comes to marketing a restaurant.
+Your marketing plan should prioritise the channels where you have the greatest likelihood of engaging with your target or ideal customer.

 Restaurant Marketing Plan